peytoncordero/DRI25/data-literacies.md

 Below you will find two frontmatter pages of two distinct digital projects.
 As you inspect the information present in each image, consider these questions:
 1. What are some forms of data used in the project?
-2. What are some forms of data outputed by the project?
+2. What are some forms of data outputted by the project?
 3. Where was the data retrieved from to complete the project?

 ![Screenshot of the landing page for the digital archive project called Human-Computers-At-NASA](/images/data-ethics/Human-Computers-At-NASA.png)